-Perhaps the Bible verse most often quoted in the controversy between Calvinists and Arminians is John 3:16: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
+Perhaps the Bible verse most often quoted in the controversy between Calvinists and Arminians is John 3.16: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”

-Both Calvinists and Arminians agree that it was as a manifestation of God’s love that he sent his only begotten Son into the world in order to save many sinners (not all sinners, for neither Arminians nor Calvinists are universalists).
+Both Calvinists and Arminians agree that it was as a manifestation of God’s love that he sent his only begotten Son into the world in order to save many sinners (not to save all sinners, for neither Arminians nor Calvinists are universalists).
 And both agree that the object of God’s love is the world.

-Jesus first declared the necessity of the new birth—that quickening of a spiritually dead person, without which he cannot “see” or “enter” the kingdom of God (vv.3,5; see also Ephesians 2:1).
-This regeneration comes by the work of the invisible Holy Spirit in the soul (vv.5-8; see also Titus 3:5).
+Jesus first declared the necessity of the new birth—that quickening of a spiritually dead person, without which he cannot “see” or “enter” the kingdom of God (vv.3,5; see also Ephesians 2.1).
+This regeneration comes by the work of the invisible Holy Spirit in the soul (vv.5-8; see also Titus 3.5).

-The words translated “that the world through him might be saved” do not mean that Christ provided only the possibility of salvation for the world, but that he actually saved the world.
-So, what we need to understand is, who are included in this “world” that God the Father sent his only begotten Son to save?
+The words translated “that the world through him might be saved” do not mean that Christ provided only the possibility of salvation for the world, but that he does save the world—“might be saved” does not mean “maybe saved.”

-Are we ourselves in the “world” that Christ was sent to save?
-We are—if we believe in him.
-If we believe on God’s only begotten Son, then we shall not perish but have eternal life.
+If you, reader, believe on God’s only begotten Son, then you shall not perish but have eternal life.

 Therefore, let us understand:

 Jesus continues: “For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
-He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God” (John 3:17-18).
+He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God” (John 3.17-18).

-Analogy: It was God’s will to heal all who looked upon the brass serpent from the deadly snake-bite.
+- Analogy: It was God’s will to heal all who looked upon the brass serpent from the deadly snake bite.
 God intended to heal Israel (in general) by healing those (in particular) who looked up to the brass serpent.
 Those who would not look, died.